Chronology of a Food Lover…Me!

 My 58 Culinary Destinations (to date)

-Argentina, Australia, Austria, Barbados, Bahamas, Belgium, Canada – 7 Provinces, China, Costa Rica, Cuba, Cyprus, Czech Republic, Ecuador/Galapagos Islands, Egypt, England, Fiji, France, Germany, Greece, Haiti, Hong Kong, Hungary, Iceland, India, Italy, Ireland, Jamaica, Japan, Laos, Malta, Mexico, Monaco, Morocco, New Zealand, Peru, Portugal, Puerto Rico, Russia, Scotland, South Africa, Spain/el Camino, St Kitts, WI, St. Lucia, WI, St. Maarten, NA, St. Thomas, USVI, Sweden, Switzerland, The Netherlands, Turks & Caicos, Thailand, Turkey, United Arab Emirates – Abu Dhabi, United Arab Emirates – Dubai, United States – 18 States, Venezuela, Vietnam, Wales.
+Argentina, Australia, Austria, Barbados, Bahamas, Belgium, Canada – 7 Provinces, China, Costa Rica, Cuba, Cyprus, Czech Republic, Ecuador/Galapagos Islands, Egypt, England, Fiji, France, Germany, Greece, Haiti, Hong Kong, Hungary, Iceland, India, Italy, Ireland, Jamaica, Japan, Laos, Malta, Mexico, Monaco, Morocco, New Zealand, Oman, Peru, Portugal, Puerto Rico, Russia, Scotland, South Africa, Spain/el Camino, St Kitts, WI, St. Lucia, WI, St. Maarten, NA, St. Thomas, USVI, Sweden, Switzerland, The Netherlands, Turks & Caicos, Thailand, Turkey, United Arab Emirates – Abu Dhabi, United Arab Emirates – Dubai, United States – 18 States, Venezuela, Vietnam, Wales.

 My Travel Philosophy

-I love to get out there and explore the world…it’s a big one, with 196 countries to explore (and I’ve only explored 57 of them, sometimes just dipping my toe in the water…as in the Caribbean).
-After I turned a milestone birthday, I decided then that I’d explore the same number that matched my years…OK, no secret, I’m 57 (years young).
-I have many future travel aspirations on my ‘bucket list’ in the big world, especially the world of food – Chile, Lebanon, the entire Spice Trade Route, North Africa, Indonesia, Cambodia, Tibet, Nepal, Himalayas…the list is endless…only 139 countries left to explore!
+I admit it, I have wanderlust.
+I love to get out there and explore the world…it’s a big one, with 196 countries to explore.
+After I turned a BIG milestone birthday, I decided then that I’d explore the same number of countries that matched my years…OK, no secret, I’m 58 (years young).
+I have many future travel aspirations on my ‘bucket list’ in the big world – especially the world of food – Chile, Lebanon, the entire Spice Trade Route, North Africa, Indonesia, Cambodia, Tibet, Nepal, Himalayas…the list is endless…only 138 countries left to explore!

 My love of meeting people